 Reduce Utility Expenses and Encourage Conservation

-AmCoBi works with Housing Authorities (HAs) and other HUD-subsidized multifamily property owners to help them leverage the financial and conservation benefits of utility submetering and billing.
-Our goal is to help affordable housing providers:
+AmCoBi works with Housing Authorities (HAs) and other HUD-subsidized multifamily property owners to help them leverage the financial and conservation benefits of utility billing.
+We support affordable housing providers trying to:

 - Save money!

 The Master-Metered Utility Opportunity

 Many affordable multifamily housing complexes are "master-metered."
 This means that there is a single utility meter--water, gas and/or electricity--measuring usage for multiple residences.
 In master-metered properties there is no way to determine utility consumption on a per-unit basis.
 Utility expenses, therefore, are included in the contract rent.

 The drawback of a master-metered property is that there is no real incentive for residents to conserve utilities.
 Those tenants who do use utilities responsibly, receive no financial benefit for their efforts.
 In fact, responsible energy users actually pay more for those who do not conserve.

 If residents use more energy than what is covered by the utility allowance, the affordable housing owner picks up the tab.
 Without a means to measure consumption, it's nearly impossible to determine if the utility allowance adequately covers each resident's utility expense.

 Many affordable housing projects that accept Section 8 vouchers, or are financed with tax credits, cannot use RUBS.
 Submetering is the best alternative to encourage all parties to participate in conservation.

 Multifamily complexes that are "individually-metered" or "submetered" can accurately measure each resident's utility usage.
 This means that residents are only charged for the utilities they use.
 In a submetered complex, residents have more control of their total housing costs.
 Submetering also produces data that can be analyzed to determine if there are problems with heating/cooling systems, appliances, toilets, etc.